maliMirkec/starter-project/src/html/index.md

 <h3 id="questions">Questions</h3>

 SPRO would ask you the following questions:

-- [GENERAL] Do you want to override the project?
+* [GENERAL] Do you want to override the project?
 Be sure to commit all changes before you proceed.',
-- [GENERAL] What is the root folder of the project?',
+* [GENERAL] What is the root folder of the project?',
-- [GENERAL] Where is the folder with the source code of the project (relative to default path)?',
+* [GENERAL] Where is the folder with the source code of the project (relative to default path)?',
-- [GENERAL] Where do you want to store compiled code of the project (relative to default path)?',
+* [GENERAL] Where do you want to store compiled code of the project (relative to default path)?',
-- [GENERAL] Are you sure that you want to override the project?',
+* [GENERAL] Are you sure that you want to override the project?',
-- [BROWSERSYNC] Do you want to run BrowserSync to preview changes in the browser?',
+* [BROWSERSYNC] Do you want to run BrowserSync to preview changes in the browser?',
-- [HTML] Do you want to run HTML tasks?',
+* [HTML] Do you want to run HTML tasks?',
-- [HTML] Are you using Pug as a template engine?',
+* [HTML] Are you using Pug as a template engine?',
-- [HTML] Where is the folder with HTML source code (relative to default source path)?',
+* [HTML] Where is the folder with HTML source code (relative to default source path)?',
-- [HTML] Where do you want to store compiled HTML code (relative to default destination path)?',
+* [HTML] Where do you want to store compiled HTML code (relative to default destination path)?',
-- [HTML] Do you want to minify HTML code?',
+* [HTML] Do you want to minify HTML code?',
-- [HTML] Do you want to run inline source tasks (inline CSS or SVG in HTML code)?',
+* [HTML] Do you want to run inline source tasks (inline CSS or SVG in HTML code)?',
-- [HTML] Do you want to lint HTML code?',
+* [HTML] Do you want to lint HTML code?',
-- [CSS] Do you want to run CSS tasks?',
+* [CSS] Do you want to run CSS tasks?',
-- [CSS] Are you using Sass?',
+* [CSS] Are you using Sass?',
-- [CSS] Where is the folder with CSS source code (relative to default source path)?',
+* [CSS] Where is the folder with CSS source code (relative to default source path)?',
-- [CSS] Where do you want to store compiled CSS code (relative to default destination path)?',
+* [CSS] Where do you want to store compiled CSS code (relative to default destination path)?',
-- [CSS] Do you want to minify CSS code?',
+* [CSS] Do you want to minify CSS code?',
-- [CSS] Do you want to autoprefix CSS code?',
+* [CSS] Do you want to autoprefix CSS code?',
-- [CSS] Do you want to add sourcemaps for CSS code?',
+* [CSS] Do you want to add sourcemaps for CSS code?',
-- [CSS] Do you want to lint CSS code?',
+* [CSS] Do you want to lint CSS code?',
-- [JS] Do you want to run JavaScript (es6) tasks?',
+* [JS] Do you want to run JavaScript (es6) tasks?',
-- [JS] Where is the folder with JavaScript source code (relative to default source path)?',
+* [JS] Where is the folder with JavaScript source code (relative to default source path)?',
-- [JS] Where do you want to store compiled JavaScript code (relative to default destination path)?',
+* [JS] Where do you want to store compiled JavaScript code (relative to default destination path)?',
-- [JS] Do you want to minify JavaScript code?',
+* [JS] Do you want to minify JavaScript code?',
-- [JS] Do you want to add sourcemaps for JavaScript code?',
+* [JS] Do you want to add sourcemaps for JavaScript code?',
-- [JS] Do you want to lint JavaScript code?',
+* [JS] Do you want to lint JavaScript code?',
-- [IMAGES] Do you want to run image optimization tasks?',
+* [IMAGES] Do you want to run image optimization tasks?',
-- [IMAGES] Where is the folder with images (relative to default source path)?',
+* [IMAGES] Where is the folder with images (relative to default source path)?',
-- [IMAGES] Where do you want to store optimized images (relative to default destination path)?',
+* [IMAGES] Where do you want to store optimized images (relative to default destination path)?',
-- [FONTS] Do you use local fonts?
+* [FONTS] Do you use local fonts?
 Do you want to run font tasks?',
-- [FONTS] Where is the folder with local fonts (relative to default source path)?',
+* [FONTS] Where is the folder with local fonts (relative to default source path)?',
-- [FONTS] Where do you want to store local fonts (relative to default destination path)?',
+* [FONTS] Where do you want to store local fonts (relative to default destination path)?',
-- [FAVICON] Do you want to run favicon tasks?',
+* [FAVICON] Do you want to run favicon tasks?',
-- [CRITICAL] Do you want to extract Critical CSS?',
+* [CRITICAL] Do you want to extract Critical CSS?',
-- [COMPRESS] Do you want to compress (gzip) all assets?',
-- [KSS] Do you want to add KSS style guide?',
+* [KSS] Do you want to add KSS style guide?',
-- [KSS] Where do you want to store KSS style guide (relative to default destination path)?',
+* [KSS] Where do you want to store KSS style guide (relative to default destination path)?',
-- [SASSDOC] Do you want to add documentation for the SASS code (SassDoc)?',
+* [SASSDOC] Do you want to add documentation for the SASS code (SassDoc)?',
-- [SASSDOC] Where do you want to store SassDoc files (relative to default destination path)?',
+* [SASSDOC] Where do you want to store SassDoc files (relative to default destination path)?',
-- [JSDOC] Do you want to add documentation for the JS code (JSDoc)?',
+* [JSDOC] Do you want to add documentation for the JS code (JSDoc)?',
-- [JSDOC] Where do you want to store JSdoc files (relative to default destination path)?',
+* [JSDOC] Where do you want to store JSdoc files (relative to default destination path)?',
-- [SEMVER] Do you want to add semver versioning tasks (for automatic bump of any version in any file which supports semver versioning, like package.json)?',
+* [SEMVER] Do you want to add semver versioning tasks (for automatic bump of any version in any file which supports semver versioning, like package.json)?',
-- [YARN] Do you use Yarn as your default dependency manager?',
+* [YARN] Do you use Yarn as your default dependency manager?',

 <h3 id="Dependencies">Dependencies</h3>

 Every possible package for Gulp tasks:

-- @babel/core,
-- @babel/preset-env,
-- babel-eslint,
-- browser-sync,
-- del,
-- eslint,
-- eslint-config-airbnb-base,
-- eslint-plugin-import,
-- eslint-plugin-node,
-- gulp,
-- gulp-autoprefixer,
-- gulp-babel,
-- gulp-bump,
-- gulp-clean-css,
-- gulp-cssimport,
-- gulp-eslint,
-- gulp-exit,
-- gulp-gzip,
-- gulp-htmllint,
-- gulp-htmlmin,
-- gulp-if,
-- gulp-imagemin,
-- gulp-include,
-- gulp-inline-source,
-- gulp-jsdoc3,
-- gulp-penthouse,
-- gulp-pug,
-- gulp-real-favicon,
-- gulp-rename,
-- gulp-sass,
-- gulp-sourcemaps,
-- gulp-stylelint,
-- gulp-uglify,
-- gulp-wait,
-- imagemin-mozjpeg,
-- imagemin-pngquant,
-- kss,
-- path,
-- sassdoc,
-- stylelint,
-- stylelint-config-sass-guidelines,
-- stylelint-order, and
-- stylelint-scss.
+* @babel/core,
+* @babel/preset-env,
+* babel-eslint,
+* browser-sync,
+* del,
+* eslint,
+* eslint-config-airbnb-base,
+* eslint-plugin-import,
+* eslint-plugin-node,
+* gulp,
+* gulp-autoprefixer,
+* gulp-babel,
+* gulp-bump,
+* gulp-clean-css,
+* gulp-cssimport,
+* gulp-eslint,
+* gulp-exit,
+* gulp-htmllint,
+* gulp-htmlmin,
+* gulp-if,
+* gulp-imagemin,
+* gulp-include,
+* gulp-inline-source,
+* gulp-jsdoc3,
+* gulp-penthouse,
+* gulp-pug,
+* gulp-real-favicon,
+* gulp-rename,
+* gulp-sass,
+* gulp-sourcemaps,
+* gulp-stylelint,
+* gulp-uglify,
+* gulp-wait,
+* imagemin-mozjpeg,
+* imagemin-pngquant,
+* kss,
+* path,
+* sassdoc,
+* stylelint,
+* stylelint-config-sass-guidelines,
+* stylelint-order, and
+* stylelint-scss.

 <h3 id="support">Support</h3>